-Reviews of "The Farewell," "Becoming Astrid" and "This Changes Everything," as well as a fitting farewell tribute, are all in the latest Movies with Meaning post on the web site of The Good Media Network, available by clicking here.
+Reviews of "Extra Ordinary," "Sorry We Missed You" and "Bacurau," as well as a podcast preview, are all in the latest Movies with Meaning post on the web site of The Good Media Network, available by clicking here.

 “Extra Ordinary” (2019 production, 2020 release).
 Cast: Maeve Higgins, Barry Ward, Will Forte, Claudia O’Doherty, Jamie Beamish, Terri Chandler, Risteard Cooper, Emma Coleman, Mary McEvoy, Jon Cheung, Jed Murray, Aggie Ellis.
 Directors: Mike Ahern and Enda Loughman.
 Screenplay: Mike Ahern, Demian Fox, Maeve Higgins and Ena Loughman.
 Web site.
 Trailer.
 At times, it feels like the world around us is shrinking (especially these days).
 But, if anything, it would be to our benefit in many ways to explore and embrace a broader view, one that expands our horizons and helps us to consider a wider range of possibilities.
 After all, we might never know what could come from such an effort unless we try, including in areas of our lives [...]